Web3-Club/Trable/README.md

 Trable is an overseas travel product Dapp application for cryptocurrency payment.

-This application integrates Uniswap V4 and other technologies and relies on the Acala and Moonbean platforms in the Polkadot ecosystem to effectively simplify the process for users to order overseas travel products using cryptocurrency, shorten the time required for consumers and reduce the cost of DEX/CEX currency conversion. .
+This application integrates Uniswap V4 and other technologies and relies in the Solana ecosystem to effectively simplify the process for users to order overseas travel products using cryptocurrency, shorten the time required for consumers and reduce the cost of DEX/CEX currency conversion. .

 Users only need to select the required payment password and complete the signature to easily book overseas travel products on this Dapp.
 We have solved the problems of personal foreign exchange limit limits and insufficient payment tools, and provided necessary legal currency payment support.
 At the same time, we monitor the flow of funds in real time on the chain to ensure the safety of funds.
 During the entire process, only one handling fee will be charged, providing comprehensive protection for users’ ordering experience.